-- 3.6.3 Limits of clearing shall be established in the field with construction fencing, wherever natural limits are not otherwise clearly identified.
+- 3.6.1 Dead or declining trees that pose a high risk to people or property should be removed prior to the start of construction.
+Existing desirable trees and vegetated areas to save will be identified for protection.
+Trees to remove and trees to save will be identified by a certified arborist and approved by the Planning Board prior to the start of construction, and identified on planning documents. - 3.6.2 For any sites one (1) acre or larger, during the development and construction process, wooded natural and non-wooded natural areas shall be managed to maintain a healthy vegetative cover to maintain the soil structure, minimize soil erosion and enhance the quality of the proposed community.
+In wooded natural areas, the healthy forest cover shall be retained to reduce the amount of stormwater running across the ground surface. - 3.6.3 Limits of clearing shall be established in the field with construction fencing, wherever natural limits are not otherwise clearly identified.
 Trees to be protected during clearing operations and construction shall be protected with fencing at a distance from the tree of 1 foot per 1 inch of tree DBH.
 Example: a 10" tree has a circle with a 10' radius to protect the critical root zone.
-The Planning Board may reduce the size of this protection zone. elearly marked to caution operators.
+The Planning Board may reduce the size of this protection zone.
 The developer shall notify the Tree Warden in advance to ensure this occurs.
-Impacts outside of clearing limits shall be reestablished with native species at applicant's expense. - 3.6.4 Pedestrian, vehicular, and other traffic shall be kept away from trees No construction activity shall occur within the critical root zone to avoid soil compaction and damage to the tree.
-This includes: Vehicles and equipment traffic and parking, stock piling of any supplies, soil, stone or any building materials, changing the grade, changing the drainage. may not be parked, and materials may not be stockpiled under the canopy nor in close proximity to trees during construction.
-If the full CRZ area cannot be fenced the Planning Board may reduce the size of the area; however other measures (see appendix) should be required for protection of the tree and root system. - 3.6.5 See additional Additional detailed recommended measures for protecting trees during construction are in Appendix A. When appropriate the Planning Board may require additional protection measures. - 3.6.6 Trees on public property (or on a municipal right of way) must be protected, if they will be impacted by construction.
+Impacts outside of clearing limits shall be reestablished with native species at applicant's expense. - 3.6.4 No construction activity shall occur within the critical root zone to avoid soil compaction and damage to the tree.
+This includes: Vehicles and equipment traffic and parking, stock piling of any supplies, soil, stone or any building materials, changing the grade, changing the drainage.
+If the full CRZ area cannot be fenced the Planning Board may reduce the size of the area; however other measures (see appendix) should be required for protection of the tree and root system.

+- 3.6.5 Additional detailed recommended measures for protecting trees during construction are in Appendix A. When appropriate the Planning Board may require additional protection measures. - 3.6.6 Trees on public property (or on a municipal right of way) must be protected, if they will be impacted by construction.
 If these trees are damaged or cannot be protected they will be replaced with an appropriate number of trees as determined by the Planning Board.
 Depending on circumstances, as one option, the Planning Board could require that the total combined caliper of the replacement trees equal the DBH of the tree removed.
 Example: ten 2" caliper trees could be required to replace one 20" DBH tree.